 Moving to Geneva in 1981, Dr Lawson was appointed General Counsel of Exxon Office Systems International (1981 to 1983).
 After Exxon sold that business, he assumed the position of General Counsel to the Inter Maritime Group in Geneva (1983 to 1987), which included legal work for diverse shipping and petroleum refining companies and for a Swiss bank, each with world-wide operations and substantial and sometimes notorious cross-border litigation and international arbitrations, particularly in the petroleum field.

 In 1998, Dr Lawson joined with a select group of Swiss and foreign lawyers practicing in Geneva to form a new international law firm, Bonnard Lawson.
-He continues today as a senior partner, working with a small and dynamic team of international legal practitioners from Switzerland and other jurisdictions.
+He continues today as a counsel to the firm.

 Dr Lawson presented an introductory course on U.S. Federal Civil Procedure/ Pre-trial Discovery at the School of Law of the University of Geneva in 2004.